ismastound/bc_importexport/README.md

 ### Requirements
 #### Install and Upload the bc_importexport Cartridge

 Clone this repository.
-The name of the top-level directory bc_importexport.
+The name of the top-level directory bc_importexport and also you need the bc_job_components cartridge to allow to zip the file.

 From the bc_importexport directory, run npm install.
 This command installs all of the package dependencies.